 Playing out of the Mapfre Stadium in Columbus, Ohio are the black and gold uniformed Columbus Crew SC, a team competing in the Eastern Conference of Major League Soccer.
 Founded in 1994, Columbus Crew SC were known simply as Columbus Crew, but added SC – which stands for Soccer Club – in late 2014.
-Its Mapfre Stadium home was the first soccer-specific stadium built for an MLS team, and it has a capacity of 19,968.
-Columbus Crew reached the MLS Cup playoffs in seven of their first eight seasons but missed out on the postseason in 2016.
+Mapfre Stadium was the first soccer-specific stadium built for an MLS team.
+Columbus Crew reached the MLS playoffs in seven of their first eight seasons but missed out on the postseason in 2016.

 Columbus Crew SC Betting Lines Today

 A basic, yet imperative key to successful betting is ensuring you’re aware of the current betting lines at all times.
 We have them readily available for your perusal.